 We learn that the impulse to go somewhere new needs to have behind it more promise than a whim or fickle human will.
 It takes a feeling of the rightness of venturing into new territory in order to overtake the array of excuses that argue for staying put.

-Do we consider that there are thoughts above our own limited outlook, thoughts that have a purely loving, divine source, that are intentionally with us and that intelligently lead us forward?
+Do we consider that there are thoughts above our human outlook, thoughts that have a purely loving, divine source, that are intentionally with us and that intelligently lead us forward?
 We may not have expected something like that to come knocking, but we should be open to the possibility.
-If life is feeling sluggish, stuck in routine, it may be that a higher perspective is needed – and is closer than we thought.
+If life is feeling sluggish, stuck in routine, it may be that a higher perspective is needed, one that is closer than we thought.

 Over the centuries the ancient prophets glimpsed and shared liberating perspectives on life.
 Isaiah, for instance, lifted the thought of his hearers with the message that the Holy One, God, leads us in the way we should go.
-Might the impulse to go somewhere new come from God – a God who is the Giver of life and who wants us to have a clear sense of the potential and abundance of that life?
+Might the impulse to go somewhere new come from God, the Giver of life, who wants us to have a clear sense of the potential and abundance of that life?
 Such an idea invites us to leave behind the ordinary concept of life as uncertain, short on purpose, dull, tracking downward, and instead discover the inspiring, unbounded nature of a life that is utterly spiritual and good.

 That sounds enormously promising.
-But, you think, it seems beyond my reach.
+But you might think it seems beyond my reach.

 Perhaps, but that can change.
 In quietude and prayer, people find they can turn away from every day routine and the conception of life as anchored in a physical world, and start to feel calm and comfort and a sense that their thought is heading in a good direction.
 It’s opening to something that feels new, a spiritual sense of life, where stillness and harmony are in abundance, as though waiting to be experienced.

 When I’ve had such inspiring moments I’m reminded of the vastly better state of thought in which I would prefer to abide all the time, and in a deep sense feel is closer to the way life really is.
 Conversely, I recognize that I’ve allowed myself to be more absorbed in a material life than I want to be.
-“In league with material sense,” wrote Mary Baker Eddy, “mortals take limited views of all things.”
-Mrs. Eddy knew the enormous difference it makes in one’s life to set aside limited human conceptions and aim for a higher, more spiritual perspective.
-Later on in Science and Health with Key the Scriptures, she wrote: “Mortals must look beyond fading, finite forms, if they would gain the true sense of things.”
+“In league with material sense,” wrote author Mary Baker Eddy, “mortals take limited views of all things.”
+A discoverer herself, Eddy knew the enormous difference it makes in one’s life to set aside limited human conceptions and aim for a higher, more spiritual perspective.
+Later on in her book about her spiritual discovery, Science and Health with Key the Scriptures, she wrote: “Mortals must look beyond fading, finite forms, if they would gain the true sense of things.”